aridoza/foundational-java/oop-java/creating-classes-lab/README.md

 #### Test Your Code

-* Test if your text views have proper text in them.
+* Test if your text views contain the proper text.
 * Test if your `Animal` constructor works correctly with proper parameters.
 * Test your `Animal` class getters.
 * Test your `Animal` class setters.